 They don't want a sounding board but an echo well

-Ronald Meester, professor of statistics at VU Amsterdam, is a member of the sounding board group of a study into excess mortality by RIVM/CBS.
-Not to be confused with the research referred to in the Omtzigt motion in which external evaluation was requested.
-It was simply not implemented, with the defense plea of RIVM/CBS as a sop.
-The master is allowed to supervise to see if the realization of this is going well.
-He is only not allowed to see the data.
-What do you mean publicity...
+Ronald Meester, professor of statistics at the VU, is a member of the sounding board group of a study into excess mortality by RIVM/CBS.
+Not to be confused with the research referred to in the Omtzigt motion, which asked for external evaluation.
+This has simply not been implemented, with the defense plea of rivm/CBS as a sweetener.
+The Master may supervise to see whether this is being achieved properly.
+He is just not allowed to view the data.
+What do you mean public...

 The WOO

-The WOB has been changed to the WOO as of 1 May: the B of Board has been replaced by the O of Government.
-As a result, non-government administrations such as large NGOs (NG stands for Non-Government) will be released from the duty of public administration.
-Also think of global ideal, climate and health organizations.
-All kinds of things can be communicated there without the risk of it ever ending up on the street, with parties involved but also publicly, from campaigns to nudging.
-Even if these NGOs are (largely) funded by governments.
+The WOB has been changed to the WOO as of May 1: the B for Administration has been replaced by the O for Government.
+This will mean that non-governmental authorities such as large NGOs (NG stands for Non-Government) will be released from the obligation to provide open government.
+Also consider global idealistic, climate and health organizations.
+Everything can be communicated there without the risk that it will ever end up on the street, with the parties involved but also the public, from campaigns to nudging.
+Even if these NGOs are (largely) financed by governments.

 On rijksoverheid.nl I wanted to find out what can actually be painted black.
 Names and contact details, I understand that, but in my opinion it is also about substantive relevant information.
 What does the law say about this?